 The results for NPS are generally broken down into 3 groups:

-Your NPS is calculated by subtracting the percentage of respondents who are Detractors from the percentage who are Promoters.
+Your NPS is calculated by subtracting the percentage of respondents that are detractors from the percentage of respondents that are promoters.

-Fred Reichheld, the one who introduced the NPS, demonstrated a strong relationship between this simple metric and a company’s growth compared to its competitors.
+Fred Reichheld, the person who introduced the NPS, demonstrated a strong relationship between this simple metric and a company’s growth compared to its competitors.

 “NPS is a leading indicator of future growth.
 The larger the number of advocates for the product, the lower the customer acquisition costs for the company, and the more effective your customer success team will be.”